guyrupt/Single-Cycle-CPU/README.md

 - srai rd, rs1, imm (shift right arithmetically)

-Instructions should be convert into machine code for CPU input
+Instructions should be convert into RISC-V machine code format for CPU input.